hadarsonego/vagrant_nginx_chef/README.md

 **Ok i got it now how do i make this whole operation up and running??**
 ---

-When you are ready and all the files are in place (The diractory with the vagrant file on your computer) you need to do the simplest thing, just run from the command line (from the vagrantfile location) `vagrant up` , it will take some time because the vagrant need to download the relevant box and then install it, when it's done you can try go to your website via the IP you gave to the machine.
+When you are ready and all the files are in place (The directory with the vagrant file on your computer) you need to do the simplest thing, just run from the command line (from the vagrantfile location) `vagrant up` , it will take some time because the vagrant need to download the relevant box and then install it, when it's done you can try go to your website via the IP you gave to the machine.

 **Important notes**
 ---

-1. Dont forgat to change the ip on the vagrant file i uploaded to the same subnet as your virtualbox interface
+1. Don't forget to change the ip on the vagrant file i uploaded to the same subnet as your virtualbox interface

-2. Feel free to edit the HTML files as you like , but remember you need to edit them on your computer and not on the virtualbox machine , if you will do it on the VirtualBox machine the whole thing will be deleted the moment you will run Chef because the recipe tell Chef to take the files fron your computer and replace the one's on the machine with them.
+2. Feel free to edit the HTML files as you like , but remember you need to edit them on your computer and not on the virtualbox machine , if you will do it on the VirtualBox machine the whole thing will be deleted the moment you will run Chef because the recipe tell Chef to take the files from your computer and replace the one's on the machine with them.
 To make the changes work just run `vagrant --provision` , this will make the chef run and do what he knows to do.